gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Some shoes don’t have heels built up from strips of sheet rubber, but instead employ a heel cup made from a single piece of rubber molded into shape.
 These molded heel cups are usually significantly more resistant to deforming.
 Whether or not that is an advantage for you is a matter of taste.
-A molded heel cup’s structural integrity can make it possible to use its edge as a very solid feature to hook behind a sharp foothold, and its thickness can enable you to pull very hard on a sharp foothold without having to fear even the slightest pain.
+A molded heel cup’s structural integrity can make it possible to use its edge as a very solid feature to hook behind a sharp foothold, and its thickness can enable you to pull very hard on a sharp foothold without having to fear even the mildest pain.
 On the other hand, you might prefer a traditional heel cup’s higher sensitivity or that its squishiness can make it more accomodating to differently shaped heels.

 #### Toehook Patch

-Some shoes have a piece of soft rubber on top of the toes and forefoot, sometimes even reaching up to the midfoot, to give you more friction when employing a toehook.
+Some shoes have a piece of soft rubber on top of the toes and forefoot, maybe even reaching up to the midfoot, to give you more friction when employing a toehook.
 A simpler or more minimal design can just have the rand be a little wider over the big toe area, while a more aggressive design might have a big separate patch of extra sticky rubber glued on top of the shoe.

 One factor outside of how well a toehook patch makes a shoe perform on toehooks is that areas of the upper covered by rubber have less leeway of moving with the shape of your feet.